TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select.rst

 See also:

-*   :ref:`cobj-content`: for more complete examples with select and rendering the output with :typoscript:`renderObj`
+*   :ref:`cobj-content`: for more complete examples with :typoscript:`select`
+    and rendering the output with :typoscript:`renderObj`
 *   :t3-data-type:`wrap`: enclosing results within text, used in some of the examples above
 *   :ref:`stdWrap`: for more functionality, can be used in some of the properties,